Much Ado About Nothing (2012 film): Critical reaction

 BBC Radio 5 Live's Mark Kermode said of the film: "One of the things that it manages to do is, firstly, make all the dialogue and the language completely comprehensible".
 He proceeded to note that "it makes sense to its audience.
 I think that the comedy is funny, and I don't say that lightly. ...
 And finally, I think in terms of the way in which it deals with that gender politics issue is really well done. ...
 It's a very hard trick to pull off, and he did it in two weeks!"
 Helen O'Hara of Empire believed that, while keeping a sense of noir to compensate the romance, it was "in balancing these competing elements and characters that this version really shines".
 The Village Voices Chris Packham said that the director "approaches the story with a tremendous amount of joy".

 Associated Press reviewer Jake Coyle wrote that "moviegoers will likely have few better options this summer for a good romantic comedy".
 A. O. Scott of The New York Times called it "the liveliest and most purely delightful movie I have seen so far this year", concluding to laud the film for its "sly, robust eroticism".
 Andrew O'Hehir of Salon wrote: "[It] possesses that Whedon-esque nerdy energy, fizzing with humor, eroticism, booze and more than a hint of danger".
 Kenneth Turan of the Los Angeles Times thought the film was "good-humored and unpretentious in equal measure", going on to praise its visual performance.
 IGN gave it a 7.5 out of ten, noting that "everyone should see this movie".

+Chris Davis of the Memphis Flyer wrote that modest budget Shakespeare adaptations like Whedon's and H4 can have more life than lavish productions like Kenneth Brannaugh's Hamlet, because a smaller setting resembles the simplicity of a stage while expensive productions become photographically redundant with the rich language.